 All these features and available for under $100 in most markets ($140 retail) and it’s hard to find a better utility knife for the money.
 It’s available right now for just $60 here.

 While the Tom Brown Tracker and Gerber LMF II utility knives are definitely elite, they still have some limitations from being a fixed blade piece.
 Some users simply don’t want to have the burden of a sheath on their hip or want to more covertly store their knife and prefer a folding model.

 A utility knife that folds up does sacrifice overall usage strength but at the same time it allows for a more ‘Swiss Army’ approach in adding more features.
 Perhaps the best example of a folding knife that still retains survival functions is the Tool Logic SL Pro 2 which is available for under $40 in most markets and $33 online here.

 SL Pro 2 Looks and Feel

-The blade of the SL Pro 2 is only 3” long but made with a 1/2” 420 J2 steel that is razor sharp.
-The knife opens easy (one hand) thanks to an oval hole in blade that is exposed when closed.
-The carrying length of the knife is only 6-3/4” which makes it perfect for pocket carrying although lanyard holes and a stainless steel belt clip provides toting options.
+The blade of the SL Pro 2 is only 3” long but made with a 1/2” 420 J2 high-carbon steel that is razor blade sharp.
+The knife opens easy (one hand) thanks to an oval hole in the blade that is exposed when closed.
+The carrying length of the knife is only 6-3/4” which makes it a perfect retractable knife for pocket carrying thanks to the ergonomic design although lanyard holes and the stainless steel pocket clip provide toting options.